microsoft/api-guidelines/graph/GuidelinesGraph.md

 A Uniform Resource Locator (URL) is how developers access the resources of your API.

-Navigation path to Graph resources generally broken into multiple segments:
+Navigation path to the Microsoft Graph resources generally broken into multiple segments:

 **{scheme}://{host}/{version}/{category}/{resourcePath}[?{query}]** where